Masters of the Universe: Series overview and main characters

-He-Man would be brought back in 1989 in an entirely new and space-based cartoon series and toy line known as "The New Adventures of He-Man."
-Only He-Man and Skeletor would return as major characters to join the battle between Galactic Guardians and Space Mutants on the planet Primus.
-Jetlag Productions would go on to produce 65 episodes of the New Adventures cartoon, with a few mini comics and adventure magazines also created for this new series.
-Ultimately, though, the series would not be as successful and the entire franchise would go on a hiatus for more than a decade.
+He-Man was brought back in 1989 in a space-based cartoon series and toy line known as "The New Adventures of He-Man".
+Only He-Man and Skeletor returned as major characters to join the battle between Galactic Guardians and Space Mutants on the planet Primus.
+Jetlag Productions produced 65 episodes of the New Adventures cartoon, with a few mini comics and adventure magazines also created for this new series.
+Ultimately, the series was not as successful and the franchise went on a hiatus for more than a decade.

 After some success with a "Commemorative Series" rerelease of the classic action figures in 2000, Mattel relaunched the toy line with all-new action figures, playsets, and vehicles, sculpted by Four Horsemen Studios in 2002.
-As part of the relaunch, a modern updated animated series was also created by Mike Young Productions, lasting for 39 episodes; featuring He-Man and his ensemble of heroic warriors, now called the "Masters of the Universe," battling Skeletor's minions and, later, King Hiss, the ancient and evil lord of the Snake Men.
-Characters such as Mekaneck, heroic warrior with a mechanical extending neck; Buzz-Off, heroic beelike flying Andreenid warrior; Clawful, large villainous crab-like henchman; Whiplash, evil reptilian Caligar with a deadly tail; Stinkor, foul-smelling mutated Paleezean; and many others would gain more prominent backstories during this series.
+As part of the relaunch, a new animated series was also created by Mike Young Productions, featuring He-Man and his ensemble of heroic warriors, now called the "Masters of the Universe", battling Skeletor's minions, and later King Hiss, the ancient evil lord of the Snake Men, in season two.
+Characters such as Mekaneck, Buzz-Off, Roboto, Fisto, Moss Man, Clawful, Whiplash, Two-Bad, Stinkor and several others would have more prominence and gain more elaborate backstories during the series over its 39 episodes.
 Several volumes of comic books were also produced to go along with the series by Image Comics and MVCreations.
-Although popular with longtime fans and collectors (with mini-statue figures being released by NECA until 2007), the new series failed to catch on with a larger audience and was canceled in 2004.
+Although popular with longtime fans and collectors, the new series failed to catch on with a larger audience and was canceled in 2004.

-From 2008 to 2020, a new assortment of Masters of the Universe action figures has been released under the banner of "Masters of the Universe Classics."
-Primarily geared toward the collector's market, the series made up an entirely new story in "Classics bios" and used various elements from previous Masters of the Universe lore, many times changing those elements to suit the new story, with characters from all previous incarnations (and also featured a continuation of the original mini comics line).
-DC Comics would soon follow suit and relaunch a new grittier, contemporary version of the Masters of the Universe franchise, releasing various new comic book series from 2012 until 2020; featuring crossovers with the DC Comics Universe, ThunderCats, and a new origin for She-Ra, culminating in Hordak's conquest of Eternia.